Faltings height and N\'eron-Tate height of a theta divisor: Introduction

-This, together with Theorem~\ref{main_intro}, leads to the following application.
-Let $C$ be a smooth projective geometrically connected curve with semistable reduction over $k$, and let $(J,\lambda)$ be its Jacobian.
+This leads to the following application.
+Let $C$ be a smooth projective geometrically connected curve of genus $g \geq 2$ with semistable reduction over $k$ and let $(J,\lambda)$ be its Jacobian.
 Let $v \in M(k)_0$.
 Let $\varGamma_v$ be the dual graph of the geometric special fiber $\CC_{\bar{v}}$ of the minimal regular model $\CC$ of $C$ at $v$, endowed with its canonical metric structure as in \cite{zhadm}.
-In particular, $\varGamma_v$ is a compact connected metric graph, and the total length $\ell(\varGamma_v)$ equals the number of singular points of $\CC_{\bar{v}}$.
-By \cite[Theorem~III.8.3]{fc} the tropical Jacobian $\Jac(\varGamma_v)$ of $\varGamma_v$ is isometric with the principally polarized tropical abelian variety $(\varSigma_v,\varPhi_v)$ determined by $(J,\lambda)$ at $v$.
-Using \eqref{remarkable}, the formula from Theorem~\ref{main_intro} specializes into the formula
+In particular, $\varGamma_v$ is a compact connected metric graph and its total length $\ell(\varGamma_v)$ equals the number of singular points of $\CC_{\bar{v}}$.
+By \cite[Theorem~III.8.3]{fc}, the tropical Jacobian $\Jac(\varGamma_v)$ of $\varGamma_v$ is isometric with the principally polarized tropical abelian variety $\varSigma_v$ determined by $(J,\lambda)$ at $v$.